Skip to content

 string

 A unique identifier associated with a task currently running on the iExec Bellecour side chain.
-You may monitor task execution with the iExec blockchain explorer.
+You can monitor task execution using the iExec blockchain explorer.

 result